tapanalyticstoolkit/scoring-pipelines/README.md

     "sink_topic" -- kafka topic to which the app starts writing the predictions (in case of Kafka streaming) else this field should be empty **output**

-    Note: For Kafka Streaming, both source and sink topics need to be specified
+    **Note:** For Kafka Streaming, both source and sink topics need to be specified

+3. Run the app:
+    `$ ipython scoringExecutor.py advscore.tar`

+    The application is now running on default debug port: 5000

+    In order to run the app on a different port (say 9100):
+    `$ ipython scoringExecutor.py advscore.tar 9100`

+    The application is now running on port: 9100

+4. You can now post requests to the scoring pipeline using curl commands as follows:

+    curl -H "Content-type: application/json" -X POST -d '{"message": "4/3/2016 10:32, P0001,1,0.0001,....., 192,-4.1158,192,3.8264"}' http://localhost:9100/v1/score

-##Scoring Pipeline config file template
+## Scoring Pipeline config file template

 The JSON sample below configures the scoring pipeline for Kafka streaming mode: